mstrahov/hnsql/README.md

 Just pass Who's hiring url as a parameter to load all top-level children comments, wait until all job posts are loaded to your own local SQLite db in a browser and run any full text search queries to find your dream job.

-Example: September 2022 Who's hiring thread: https://mstrahov.github.io/hnsql/?https://news.ycombinator.com/item?id=32677265 or just https://mstrahov.github.io/hnsql/?32677265
+Example: May 2023 Who's hiring thread: https://mstrahov.github.io/hnsql/?https://news.ycombinator.com/item?id=35773707 or just https://mstrahov.github.io/hnsql/?35773707

 Save your db to a local file, restore db from a saved file.
 Comments from the last HN story in your db will be updated upon opening the file automatically.